kibitan/setup_mac/README.md

    - Advanced:
       - show all filename extensions - enable
       - remove items from the trash after 30 days - enable
-      - keep folders on top when sorting by name - enable
+      - keep folders on top: in windows when sorting by name - enable
       - when perfoming a search - current folder
  - View
    - Show Preview